morwarid1/morwarid1.github.io/_posts/2025-03-19-Phase3SQLDatabases.md

 In **Phase 4**, we’ll dive into **Python for Data Analysis** and bring automation and flexibility to your data workflows.

+## Project: "Customer Insights from an Online Store Database"

+Objectives:

+- Write SQL queries to answer:

+-- Top 5 customers by spending

+-- Most returned products

+-- Monthly revenue trends

+- Use JOIN, GROUP BY, ORDER BY, subqueries

+- Bonus: Use SQLite or PostgreSQL and connect to Python or Power BI

 > *Structured data, structured thinking.
 Let SQL be your superpower in data analysis.*